anybox/buttervolume/README.rst

 ``<host>`` is the hostname or IP address of the remote host.
-The snapshot is currently sent using BTRFS send/receive through ssh.
+The snapshot is currently sent using BTRFS send/receive through ssh, with an ssh server direcly included in the plugin.
 This requires that ssh keys be present and already authorized on the target host (under ``/var/lib/buttervolume/ssh``), and that the ``StrictHostKeyChecking no`` option be enabled in ``/var/lib/buttervolume/ssh/config`` on local host.

 Please note you have to restart you docker daemons each time you change ssh configuration.

+The default SSH_PORT of the ssh server included in the plugin is **1122**.
+You can change it with `docker plugin set anybox/buttervolume SSH_PORT=<PORT>` before enabling the plugin.

 Synchronize a volume from another host volume
 ---------------------------------------------